 When I begin firmly kneading John’s neck the first thing I notice is resistance from the tissue to my pressure (Quel surprise/eye roll, Gee something about other people’s resistance really makes me smug…)

 This means as is usually the case, that I cannot just dive in, I must softly enter from the side, getting deeper as the tissue warms to me.
 That’s cool.
 We’ll get nowhere if I am attached to my version of what John needs and I don’t involve him.

 Slowly, on a moment to moment basis, the path to balance is revealed.
 The sounds John makes have become warmer and softer, and flow like his oxygenated, lively tissue.
-His breathing is deeper, and rhythmical.
+His breathing is deeper and rhythmical.
 His body reminds me of the environment in which it lays.
 As it turns out, we have dealt a large focus to his upper back, neck and shoulders.
-His Low back received attention of course, but by the time we got there, it had relaxed itself.
+His Low back received the attention of course, but by the time we got there, it had relaxed.
 Sometimes this will happen if I focus on compensatory structures first.
 Curious is it not?

 Though there is still some residual tension, we stop for now.

 The hour has just about finished.
 Enough time remains for John to change, and for him and me to address his current state of being.